K3NTAW/dungeon-master/SETUP.md

 1. In your ElevenLabs dashboard, find Brian's voice ID
 2. Replace `ELEVENLABS_VOICE_ID=VR6AewLTigWG4xSOukaG` with `ELEVENLABS_VOICE_ID=your_brian_voice_id`
 3. The app will automatically use Brian's voice for narration

+### Getting Replicate API Key

+1. Go to [replicate.com](https://replicate.com) and create an account
+2. Navigate to your account settings
+3. Copy your API token
+4. Add it to your `.env.local` file
+5. The app will automatically generate images for D&D items when available

 ## 2. Database Setup